 My contribution, “Pissing on Walls: Beau Brummell, or Romantic Psychosis Writ Large,” takes the life of Beau Brummell as its text, using it to thread the mobius strip of past and present similitudes in order to understand how representative figures can speak to each other across centuries.
-Brummell represents the hystericized body at odds with the daunting requirements of verbal mastery and accession to the symbolic’s promise, a body recognizable today in Trump.
+Brummell represents the hystericized body at odds with the daunting requirements of verbal mastery and accession to the Symbolic’s promise, a body recognizable today in Trump.
 I argue that Brummell’s dandyism gave him a way to resist the Name-of-the-Father, as represented by the Regent himself, and to attempt to unseat the Father.
 The exchange of “cuts,” that telling verbal or nonverbal gesture of Regency culture, becomes the swordplay of patriarch and rebel son, the duel of power for recognition that is the Oedipal crisis and castration necessary to maintain psychic and social order.
 In contesting that castration, Brummell literalizes his psychotic resistance to the Law by which his body speaks for him.
 The Regent’s assertion of patriarchal power as representative of the Father then reveals Brummell’s self-imaging to be psychotic in its delusory self-regulation.
-His fall from power, as spectacularly rapid as was his ascent, becomes an exercise in castrative humiliation, yet Brummell himself was apparently as self-deluded about that as he was about his ability to control and best the Regent through wit and verbal thrusts.
+His fall from power, as spectacularly rapid as his ascent, becomes an exercise in castrative humiliation, yet Brummell himself was apparently as self-deluded about that as he was about his ability to control and best the Regent through wit and verbal thrusts.
 Brummell provides an example of cultural self-production under the pressure of schizoid fissures in licit and illicit expressions of desire, jouissance, and libidinal play.

-David Sigler’s “The Lime Trees of Aurora Leigh: Romanticism’s Psychotic Future” proposes that Barrett Browning, far from emulating her poetic forefather S.T.
-Coleridge whose “This Lime-Tree Bower My Prison” is so clearly referenced early in Aurora Leigh, is instead using Coleridge’s imagery in her epic “to enact a psychotic poetics.”
+David Sigler’s “The Lime Trees of Aurora Leigh: Romanticism’s Psychotic Future” proposes that Barrett Browning far from emulating her poetic forefather Samuel Taylor Coleridge, whose “This Lime-Tree Bower My Prison” is so clearly referenced early in Aurora Leigh, is instead using Coleridge’s imagery in her epic “to enact a psychotic poetics.”
 Sigler interprets such a poetics to be using a forefather’s elements—here, Coleridge’s innovative conversation poem form—to create new figures, different modes of desire and pleasure, and “difficult temporalities.”
-Barrett Browning’s psychotic revision of Coleridge as representative of the Name-of-the-Father—that is, of poetic authority—is a resistance to Coleridge’s aggressive cooptation of the traditionally feminine poetic space of the bower.
+Barrett Browning’s psychotic revision of Coleridge as representative of the Name-of-the-Father—that is, of poetic authority—is a resistance to Coleridge’s aggressive co-optation of the traditionally feminine poetic space of the bower.
 As Sigler argues, “if Coleridge’s poem proclaims the neurosis of the entrapped male poet, who resents being left behind as his friends go walking, then Barrett Browning’s poem can be said to be approaching that persona psychotically.”
-A psychotic poetics here, as for that of Wollstonecraft and Brummell, is one that resists the lawful deployment of signification, and the social demand of desiring the approval of authoritative Others.
+A psychotic poetics here, as for Wollstonecraft and Brummell, is one that resists the lawful deployment of signification and the social demand of desiring the approval of authoritative Others.